zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 ![](https://cdn-images-1.medium.com/max/1600/1*7qqR-jXp35fOjOIIfHVUHA.png)Basic diagram of the CSS box model | Image: [Torquemag.io](https://torquemag.io/2018/06/css-box-model/)

 The key thing to understand about the box model is how the total width and height of an element are calculated according to the `[box-sizing](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing)` property.
 By default, the `box-sizing` property has a value of `content-box`.
 This means that any values for border or padding will be calculated _in addition to_ the total height and width of the content.
-Conversely, setting the `box-sizing` property to `border-box` ensures values for border or padding are calculated _along with_ the values for the content’s width and height.
+Conversely, setting the `box-sizing` property to `border-box` ensures values for border or padding are calculated _along with_ the values for the content's width and height.

 Take a look at the example below.
 Both Box 1 and Box 2 have the same width (250px).
 Because Box 1 has `box-sizing` set to `content-box`, however, the actual width rendered by the browser also includes the border (5 pixels) and padding (40 pixels) values, giving Box 1 an actual width of 340 pixels.